SyrianBaka/PizaLauncher/README.md

 - [Credits & Third party components and their licenses](#credits--third-party-components-and-their-licenses-if-available)

 ## Introduction
-* PojavLauncher is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk).
+* PizaLauncher is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk).
 * This launcher can launch almost all available Minecraft versions ranging from rd-132211 to 1.21 snapshots (including Combat Test versions).
 * Modding via Forge and Fabric are also supported.
 * This repository contains source code for Android.
 * For iOS/iPadOS, check out [PojavLauncher_iOS](https://github.com/PojavLauncherTeam/PojavLauncher_iOS).

-## Getting PojavLauncher
+## Getting PizaLauncher

 You can get PojavLauncher via three methods: